rust-lang/rust/Configurations.md

 reorder_imported_names = true
 ```

+Each configuration option is either stable or unstable.
+Stable options can be used directly, while unstable options are opt-in.

+To enable unstable options, set `unstable_features = true` in `rustfmt.toml` or pass `--unstable-options` to rustfmt,
+and ensure that the environment variable `CFG_RELEASE_CHANNEL` is set to `nightly`.

 # Configuration Options

 Below you find a detailed visual guide on all the supported configuration options of rustfmt: